jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 * Accept no arguments
 * Return void

+If Jerkar command line specifies no method, then the `doDefault` method is invoked.

 ### Jerkar from IDE

 #### IDE Classpath Setting

-In order your IDE compile and launch your build class, you must ensure that project/module classpath contains :
+In order your IDE compiles and launches your build class, you must ensure that project/module classpath contains :
 * `org.jerkar.core.jar` found in Jerkar distrib
 * libs and folders mentioned in `@JkImport` annotations of your build classes
 * project/modules mentionned in `@JkImportBuild` annotations of your build classes